scottanderson5/scottanderson.github.io/_posts/2016-6-17-Continued-Learning.md

 *Can I do this?*

 Fast forward a few months and here I am, signed up for Codeacademy's Javascript course.
+I am trying to figure all of this stuff out, trying to make it compute.

+I had some Javascript experience in class at The Iron Yard, but that was only for a couple of days.
+But during that time I felt like I was beginning to grasp it and get pumped about it.
+But now I am back at square one, frustrated, and starting to wonder if I can do this.

+I'm thinking that there must be other methods of learning out there, and there are.
+I download a Javascript game, if you can call it that, on my phone so that I can learn while on the go.
+Again, not the best method of learning for me.

+*Can I do this?*